CatHood0/flutter_quill_to_pdf/README.md

 - Code-block
 - Blockquote
 - Embed image (Base64, URL, and common storage paths)
-- Embed video (Just the URL of the Video will be pasted as a text)
+- Embed video (by default, just the URL of the video will be pasted as a text)
+- Embed formula (**being planned**)
 - List (Multilevel List too)
   1. Ordered List
   *  Bullet List
   - [x] CheckBox List

-## No supported Attributes
+## Contributing

-- Superscript/Subscript (status: being planned)
-- Embed formula (status: being planned)

-You can contribute reporting issues or requesting to add new features on [flutter_quill_to_pdf](https://github.com/CatHood0/flutter_quill_to_pdf)
+We greatly appreciate your time and effort.

+To keep the project consistent and maintainable, we have a few guidelines that we ask all contributors to follow.
+These guidelines help ensure that everyone can understand and work with the code easier.

+See [Contributing](https://github.com/CatHood0/flutter_quill_to_pdf/blob/master/CONTRIBUTING.md) for more details.